 You may remember that we’ve previously featured Pleo in which we explained that he’s an autonomous, newly hatched herbivore dinosaur called a Camarasaurus – essentially a robot dinosaur that will wander around exploring and reacting to its environment – it’s fair to say I was initially a little sceptical about Pleo the Robot Dinosaur.

 In the past I’ve had a play with some of the previous robotic dinosaurs that have been on the market, such as the RoboRaptor which to be honest has never really impressed me as anything other than a short-lived novelty which I certainly soon got bored with…the question is whether the same can be said about Pleo, I’m pleased to say that there’s certainly a lot more to Pleo as a robot dinosaur than previous attempts at bringing back these long-dead creatures in a robotic form.

 The first thing you notice about Pleo is the fact that he doesn’t just look like a load of metal and plastic put together in the shape of a dinosaur – Pleo has a textured, coloured rubbery skin which not only adds a certain amount of realism but also helps to hide all his “bits” in terms of motors and sensors.

-When you first switch him on you’ll find that he goes through a “Birthing Stage” whereby he’s quiet and just remains fairly stationary — you can speed up progress through this stage by interacting with him by stroking his back and either the top of his head or under his chin.
+When you first switch on this robot dinosaur you’ll find that he goes through a “Birthing Stage” whereby he’s quiet and just remains fairly stationary — you can speed up progress through this stage by interacting with him by stroking his back and either the top of his head or under his chin.

 He then moves onto the “Hatchling Stage” in which he will start to wander around exploring, sometimes making noises, requiring you to feed him with he specially provided leaf and having the occasional nap as all infants need from time to time.